antonsolomko/snooker-andy/README.md

 #### Types of games

-There are three types of games, according to their effect on ratings.
+There are three types of games, according to their importance and effect on ratings.

 * **Major ranking**.
 These games have "full" impact.
 It is assumed that the result is important for both opponents and they do their best to win.
 Most tournaments are major ranking.